To address any concerns you may have with the operating temperature, here are some suggestions for working with your notebook computer:

 - Spotlight automatically indexes the contents of your hard drive.
 This activity may increase the CPU utilization and your computer may become warm.
 See Spotlight indexing may make the fans run for more information.

-Note: Don't keep your notebook or power adapter in your bed or under covers, because that doesn't allow adequate airflow.
+Note that you shouldn't keep your notebook or power adapter in your bed or under covers as this doesn't allow adequate airflow.

-The computer's internal fans turn on automatically within a temperature range that is selected to ensure proper operation of the computer.
+For computers with internal fans, the fans turn on automatically within a temperature range that is selected to ensure proper operation of the computer.